What's the best kegel device to use while I decide if to attempt revision of my less than optimal results of my vaginaplasty?

 When it comes time to having another surgery I recommend you do your research and find someone with the most experience.
 You may need to travel.

 Best of luck

 Aguirre Specialty Care - Pelvic Surgery & Intimate Aesthetics®

 Sorry to hear your surgery did not provide the results you were hoping for.
-Follow the link to read about proper technique for kegel exercises.
+There are multiple resources on the internet to help you perform kegels correctly at home.
 There is also pelvic floor physical therapy to isolate and strengthen pelvic floor muscles.
 Ultimately, if considering repeat surgery, you would be in the best hand with a board certified urogynecologist in Female Pelvic Medicine and Reconstructive Surgery.
 Best of luck.